Viki4325/fitnics/docs/Iteration1.md

 - [Merge request](https://code.cs.umanitoba.ca/3350-winter-2021-a01/fitnics-group-12/-/merge_requests/3)
 - [Merge commit that was used complete the feature](https://code.cs.umanitoba.ca/3350-winter-2021-a01/fitnics-group-12/-/commit/ae4fbced1113ee200e85150172fa97547097505d)

-A feature called Exercise finder and Logger wasa partially done.
+A feature called Exercise finder and Logger was partially done.
 - The domain specific objects related to this feature was completed first.
 - This feature consists of two user stories.
     - [Exercise finder](https://code.cs.umanitoba.ca/3350-winter-2021-a01/fitnics-group-12/-/issues/20) was implemented where users can view all the exercises available and even search for them.